django/code-of-conduct/working-group-manual.md

 - A welcome message with a link to the Code of Conduct
 - Clear contact information for reporting violations (<conduct@djangoproject.com>)
 - Identification of space moderators or administrators

+### Affiliated Projects and Communities

+Django-related projects and spaces may ask to designate the Django Code of Conduct Working Group as an escalation point in their own Code of Conduct process.
+To become an affiliated program, projects must adopt their own complementary Code of Conduct, request inclusion via [conduct@djangoproject.com](mailto:conduct@djangoproject.com), outline escalation procedures in their reporting process, and publish regular transparency reports.

+For complete requirements, escalation criteria, and transparency reporting guidelines, see [affiliated-programs.md](affiliated-programs.md).

 ### Official Representation